MJU-PSI/yti-terminology-api/README.md

 Termed is a web-based vocabulary and metadata editor.

 Termed search handles updating of elastic search index.
+Complete reindexing is done periodically.

 ## Install dependencies